 Here’s how to remove a tampon.
-Be sure to wash your hands before changing your tampon so that you don’t get any germs near your vagina.
-Next, tampons have a string attached to them that stays hanging outside your body.
-That removal string is sewn on extra tight, so it won’t come off.
+Be sure to wash your hands before changing your tampon.
+Tampons have a string attached to them that stays hanging outside your body.
+That removal string is sewn in the whole way to the top, so it won’t come off.
 Gently and firmly pull on the string that is left hanging outside your body and your tampon will slide right out.
 Ta-da!
 That’s how to remove a tampon.

 What if you can’t find the string?
-If your tampon’s string isn’t hanging outside your vagina for you to pull out when you’re ready to remove your tampon, don’t panic.
+If your tampon string isn’t hanging outside your vagina for you to pull out when you’re ready to remove your tampon, don’t panic.

 On very rare occasions, the string can get tucked up inside you along with your tampon.
 Don’t worry.
-It’s still pretty easy to get your tampon out.
-Use your fingers to reach into your vagina.
-Your vagina is only about 7 to 13 cm long.
-You should be able to feel your tampon up there, grab it, and pull it out.
-High five.
-Now you know how to remove a tampon even when you can’t find the string.
-So, now you can tampon on, worry free!
+It’s still pretty easy to get your stuck tampon out – just use your fingers to reach into your vagina.
+Your vagina is only about 7 to 13cm long.
+You should be able to feel your tampon, grab it, and pull it out.
+Done.
+Now you know how to get a stuck tampon out even when you can’t find the string.
+Now you can keep Tampaxing, worry-free!

 Are you new to using tampons?
 We recommend TAMPAX Pearl Compak for first-time tampon users because it’s easy to use and offers great protection.
-Its smooth, rounded-tip applicator makes insertion super easy.
-Now you can lay out on the beach with friends, go to a pool party, dominate on the football pitch, or absolutely anything else you feel like doing knowing you’ll be protected and comfortable while on your period.
+Its smooth, round-tip applicator makes insertion super easy.
+Now you can go to the beach with friends, go swimming, score the winning goal on the football pitch, or absolutely anything else you feel like doing, safe in the knowledge you’ll be protected and comfortable throughout your period.